 If you are required to work these clusters as a decorative element, you will then have to increase accordingly if your fabric is meant to stay the same width.
-Your pattern will then give you instructions on where to increase.
+Your pattern will then give you instructions on where to crochet an increase.

 The exception to this is a granny cluster, where the stitches are all worked into one space at the bottom, instead of joined together at the top.

 What does it mean to crochet two together?

 Sometimes, in patterns, the instructions simply say to crochet two together.
 If you are working in DC, you will then double crochet two together.
 If you are working in any other stitch, you will simply combine two of those stitches together by joining them at the top, using the same principle.

 Double Crochet Two Together - In Conclusion

 Most modern patterns will be specific about when to do a dc2tog crochet decrease.
 However, many people enjoy the retro look of vintage patterns or are using patterns from their mom's or their gran’s pattern stash.
 Those old patterns are often maddeningly vague and may not specify the decrease method!
 In this case, you can also use the double crochet two together technique.

 I hope that this tutorial will have cleared up some of the puzzling matters surrounding decreasing in crochet.
 Your garment, (or hat, or toy, or whatever you are making) will look all the better and more professional for having neat decreases and being shaped to fit.
 Enjoy working on whatever your current project may be, and see if you can insert a couple of dc2tog into that item!